 - Produce graduates who have achieved specified learning goals.

 In 1999, Sonoma State University was invited to join COPLAC (Council of Public Liberal Arts Colleges), an organization that permits only one public institution per state.
 Recognizing the importance of liberal arts and sciences education for success in a complex global society, COPLAC is championing the cause of liberal arts education of superior quality in the public sector.

->

-> The Western Association of Schools and Colleges (WASC) is recognized as one of six regional associations that accredit public and private schools, colleges, and universities in the United States.
+WASC Senior College and University Commission (WSCUC) is recognized as one of seven regional associations that accredit public and private higher education institutions in the United States.